cbrauckmuller/helium/README.md

 ## Labels left of fields

-Putting labels to the left of fields is as simple as adding the `lebels-left` class to your `<form>` and then incorporating the Helium grid markup.
+Putting labels to the left of fields is as simple as adding the `labels-left` class to your `<form>` and then incorporating the Helium grid markup.
 In the example below, I've wrapped the `field-labels` with a `span3` and the `fields` with a `span9` but you can adjust those to compensate for longer or shorter label text.

 	<form class="labels-left">